 At first glance, the company seems as crazy as that of the medieval alchemist Nicolas Flamel, except that it is no longer a question of transforming lead into gold, but the polluting agent into clean energy.

-While the Obama administration has made the fight against global warming and the search for clean energy a priority, the company Carbon Sciences, which patented its discoveries, hopes to ride the mobilization of policies and opinion for become the first to succeed in this bet.
+While the Obama administration has made the fight against global warming and the search for clean energies a priority, the company Carbon Sciences, which patented its discoveries, hopes to surf the mobilization of politicians and opinion to become the first to succeed in this bet.

-This small company in Santa Barbara, California, says it is ready to build a first pilot plant on an operational scale, which could start producing a new generation biofuel by the end of 2010.
+This small company in Santa Barbara, California, says it is ready to build a first pilot plant on an operational scale, which could start producing a next-generation biofuel by the end of 2010.

-Its operational director Byron Elton explained that all he had to do was find a partner to launch the project.
+Its operational director Byron Elton explained that all that remained was to find a partner to launch the project.

-"Our partner can be anyone who produces a lot of CO2: a coal-fired power station, a cement plant, a refinery ..." he said during a meeting in New York.
+“Our partner can be anyone who produces a lot of CO2: a coal-fired power plant, a cement plant, a refinery…” he said during a meeting in New York.

-If a partnership were sealed within nine months, this new type of biofuel could start being produced by the end of 2010, says Elton, while acknowledging that the timetable "could be a little ambitious".
-The technology developed by carbon Sciences uses microorganisms, which it calls "bio-catalysts".
+If a partnership is sealed within nine months, this new type of biofuel could start being produced by the end of 2010, says Elton, while acknowledging that the timeline "could be a bit ambitious."
+The technology developed by Carbon Sciences uses microorganisms, which it calls “bio-catalysts”.
 (Note from econologie.com: would it be micro algae?)

-First you have to "destabilize" the carbon dioxide by mixing it with water.
-Then the micro-organisms, protected by specially developed polymer shells, are responsible for recomposing hydrogen and carbon to produce hydrocarbons.
+First of all, the carbon dioxide must be “destabilized” by mixing it with water.
+Then the microorganisms, protected by specially developed polymer shells, are responsible for recomposing hydrogen and carbon to produce hydrocarbons.

 Carbon Sciences, a listed company employing only 8 people, claims to be the most advanced in this research, but it is not the only one to explore this avenue.

-Investor-researcher Craig Venter, whose team was the first to announce that he had successfully decoded the human genome in 2000, announced in February 2008 that he expected to succeed in the space of 18 months producing biofuel " fourth generation ”, that is to say not on an agricultural basis such as ethanol, but based on carbon dioxide.
+Investor-researcher Craig Venter, whose team was the first to announce having successfully decoded the human genome in 2000, announced in February 2008 that he thought he would succeed in producing biofuel within 18 months " fourth generation ”, that is to say not on an agricultural basis like ethanol, but based on carbon dioxide.

-Today, the J. Craig Venter Institute boasts mainly of advances using algae to decompose and recompose CO2 into hydrocarbons.
+Today the J. Craig Venter Institute mainly praises advances using algae to break down and recompose CO2 into hydrocarbons.

-These initiatives have aroused great interest among American officials.
-They are all the more popular in the United States as the country draws half of its electricity from coal-fired power plants, huge emitters of carbon dioxide, the ecological cost of which is decried as such.
+These initiatives are arousing great interest among US officials.
+They are all the more popular in the United States as the country obtains half of its electricity from coal-fired power stations, which emit enormous carbon dioxide, the ecological cost of which is therefore criticized.

-He said that $ 3,4 billion had been budgeted for this purpose in the economic recovery plan voted earlier this year.
+He said that $ 3,4 billion had been budgeted for this purpose in the economic recovery plan voted at the start of the year.
 A windfall that Carbon Sciences would like to take advantage of, according to Byron Elton.